ebbflow-io/ebbflow/README.md

-# `ebbflow-client`
+# Ebbflow Client

 **NOTE** This is `Beta` quality as of now, and could use some more features and configurable settings!

 This is the end-host client for [`ebbflow`](https://ebbflow.io).
 This is used to proxy SSH or TCP connections between ebbflow and your local server.

 ```
 ebbflow --help